Prof. Patty Loew

 I'm a professor in the Medill School of Journalism

-at Northwestern University and director of NU's Center for Native American and Indigenous Research.
+at Northwestern University and Co-Director of NU's Center for Native American and Indigenous Research.
 I'm a documentary producer, and former broadcast journalist in public and commercial television.
 A member of the Bad River Band of Lake Superior Ojibwe, I am the author of four books: Native People of Wisconsin, which is used by 18,000 Wisconsin school children as a social studies textbook; Teachers Guide to Native People of Wisconsin; Indian Nations of Wisconsin: Histories of Endurance and Renewal; and Seventh Generation Earth Ethics, a collection of biographies of Native American environmental leaders.
 I have produced many documentaries for public and commercial television, including Way of the Warrior, which aired nationally on PBS in 2007 and 2011.
 My outreach work focuses on Native American youth and digital storytelling.

 "The Morning Show" with Kate Archer Kent on Wisconsin Public Radio

 "Roe Conn Show" with Andrew Johnson, Native American Chamber of Commerce of Illinois

 Wednesday, Nov.
 6, 2019